Free life insurance quotes in minutes

 Is no-exam life insurance worth it?

-If you’re young and healthy enough to get approved for traditional life insurance, applying for a no-exam term policy is a no-brainer — you’ll be able to skip the medical test, get covered faster, and pay the most affordable premiums available to you.
+If you’re young and healthy enough to get approved for traditional life insurance, applying for a life insurance policy with no medical exam is a no-brainer — you’ll be able to skip the medical test, get covered faster, and pay the most affordable premiums available to you.
+According to LIMRA, 55% of Americans like the idea of avoiding undergoing a medical exam to buy their coverage.
+[1]

 At Policygenius, our agents can help you compare quotes from different insurance companies and apply with the insurer that offers you the right coverage at a price that works for you.